neoforged/.github/primers/1.21.9/index.md

 The `BlockEntityRenderState`, by default, contains information about its position, block state, type, light coordinates, and the current break progress as a `ModelFeatureRenderer$CrumblingOverlay`.
 These are all populated through `BlockEntityRenderState#extractBase`, which is called in `BlockEntityRenderer#extractRenderState`.
 Like entities, the render state is first constructed via `BlockEntityRenderer#createRenderState` before the values are extracted from the block entity. `extractRenderState` does contain the partial tick and camera position, but this is not passed to the `BlockEntityRenderState` by default.

-As such, the `submit` method that takes over the `render` method takes in the render state, a `PoseStack` for the location in 3D space, and the `SubmitNodeCollector` for pushing the elements to render.
+As such, the `submit` method that takes over the `render` method takes in the render state, a `PoseStack` for the location in 3D space, the `SubmitNodeCollector` for pushing the elements to render, and the `CameraRenderState`.

 ```java
 // We will assume all the classes not specified here exist